aursalan/room-loop/README.md

 CREATE DATABASE roomloop_db;
 ```

 - Make sure you are in the root of the project.
+Adjust the path as needed.
 ```
 psql -U your_postgres_user -d roomloop_db -f backend/database/init.sql
-#Note: This command assumes your script is located at backend/database/init.sql Adjust the path as needed
+#Note: This command assumes your script is located at backend/database/init.sql
 ```